mjburtenshaw/eng-dev/code-review/gitlab-code-review-template.md

     [> 🏫 _A low average of commits per pipeline may indicate an issue in developer analysis._]: #

     - [x] The latest pipeline cleanly passes all jobs.
-    - [x] There number of pipelines leans towards a minimum.
+    - [x] The number of pipelines leans towards a minimum.
     - [x] The number of commits per pipeline leans towards a maximum.
 - [x] **Readiness:** The changes can be merged.
 - [x] **Activity:** No anomalies detected.